chboishabba/dashitest/vulkan/VAAPI_ZERO_COPY.md

    - `VkImportMemoryFdInfoKHR` with `VK_EXTERNAL_MEMORY_HANDLE_TYPE_DMA_BUF_BIT_EXT`
 4) Bind memory to the image and transition layout to `GENERAL` or `SHADER_READ_ONLY_OPTIMAL`.
 5) Stop.
-Success = image import works without CPU copies.
+Success = image or buffer import works without CPU copies.

 ## Stub implementation